japsimar-soin/Namaste-Javascript/README.md

   - y
   - timer (after 3s)

-_Blocking the main thread_ - Any operation blocking the call stack \
+_Blocking the main thread_ - Any operation blocking the CS \
 To avoid it, use async operations (like setTimeout) for heavy, time taking tasks

-In the example, it gets out of the call stack and then after the timer expires, it appears again in the call stack and resumes program
+In the example, it gets out of the CS and then after the timer expires, it appears again in the CS and resumes program

 #### Event Listeners